Swasth-Apps/swasth.co/src/pages/blog/health-anxiety.md

 date: 2021-06-04
 description: Anxiety arises at times when we think something bad may happen.
-The people who worry constantly become heavily concerned that something might happen to their health, thus may suffer from health anxiety.
-If you respond to health issues or symptoms, seeking reassurance and comfort, or avoiding particular situations, then health anxiety may cause serious problem.
+The people who worry constantly become heavily concerned that something might happen to their health thus may suffer from health anxiety.
+If you respond to health issues or symptoms, seeking reassurance and comfort, or avoiding particular situations, then health anxiety may cause serious problems.
 image: /img/anxiety-sqaure.jpg
 squareimage: /img/anxiety-landscape.jpg
 categories: